 The record value of unsold stock now equals 17.7% of the sector’s total annual turnover, compared to 16.9% last year.
-When
+When analysing their results, Hacker Young theorized this increase was due to pressure from manufacturers driving dealerships to tie up more capital in stock.

 “Manufacturers have traditionally used the UK market to absorb excess production from other European markets, as we tend to replace our cars more frequently than consumers in other countries do.”